Ironwood Theatre

-The Historic Ironwood Theatre is a theatre in Ironwood, Michigan offering a variety of live theatrical, musical, and artistic performances as part of its programming.
-The theatre is a non-profit entertainment establishment owned by the City of Ironwood and operated by Ironwood Theatre Inc., a non-profit organization led by volunteers who serve on the Board of Directors.
+The Historic Ironwood Theatre is a theatre in Ironwood, Michigan, United States, offering a variety of live theatrical, musical, and artistic performances.
+The theatre is a non-profit entertainment establishment owned by the City of Ironwood and operated by Ironwood Theatre Inc., a non-profit organization led by volunteers who serve on the board of directors.

 History

 Constructed in 1928, one of three movie houses in Ironwood at the time, the theatre presented first run films and vaudeville shows.
-The first feature film shown was "Wings" (1927) starring Clara Bow, Charles Rogers, Richard Arlen and Gary Cooper.
+The first feature film shown was Wings (1927), starring Clara Bow, Charles Rogers, Richard Arlen, and Gary Cooper.
 Notably, the same film was shown at the unveiling of the rededicated Barton Organ with Dr. Steven Ball performing on September 18, 2010.

 The theatre continued as a movie and vaudeville house under the direction of A.L.
-Pikar through the Golden Age of Hollywood of the 1930s, '40s, and '50s—the theatre flourished during these decades.
+Pikar through the Golden Age of Hollywood of the 1930s, 40s, and 50s—the theatre flourished during these decades.
 Experiencing extreme financial difficulties in the late 70s, the theatre closed its doors in the spring of 1982.

 In 1982, owner Thomas Renn gave the Ironwood Theatre to the City of Ironwood through the Downtown Ironwood Development Authority (DIDA).
-The Ironwood Theatre reopened in 1988 as a non-profit cultural organization featuring a wide range of programming.
+The theatre reopened in 1988 as a non-profit cultural organization featuring a wide range of programming.
 In 2010, the City of Ironwood purchased the adjacent Seaman building, which it renamed the City Centre.
-The purchase provided the Theatre "with the concourse and additional space for an elevator, new restrooms, offices and even a catering kitchen."
-The City of Ironwood is developing plans to install handicapped bathroom facilities at the Theatre.
+The purchase provided the theatre with "the concourse and additional space for an elevator, new restrooms, offices and even a catering kitchen."
+The City of Ironwood is developing plans to install handicapped bathroom facilities at the theatre.

 Design and architecture

-The theatre was designed by self-taught Ironwood architect Albert Nelson and was constructed in 1928 at a cost of $160,000 (equivalent of approximately $2 million today).
+The theatre was designed by self-taught Ironwood architect Albert Nelson, and was constructed in 1928 at a cost of $160,000 (the equivalent of approximately $2 million today).
 The architecture was modeled after the Italian Renaissance style featuring hand-sculpted faux pillars and arched proscenium style stage.
-The building seated 1,000 when it opened with 600 seats on the main floor and 400 seats on the balcony level.
+The building seated 1,000 when it opened, with 600 seats on the main floor and 400 seats on the balcony level.

 Due to many restoration efforts and improvements of the theatre's design, many seats were removed to accommodate for added luxuries including a handicapped accessible area, light & sound booth, and concession stand.
 The theatre now seats 732—480 seats on the main floor and 252 seats in the balcony.
 The chairs found in the theatre today are exact replica replacements of the seats originally installed.